 - What percentage are using desktop compared to mobile

 These will determine gaps, what’s working and what’s not, or where you can improve to ensure employees stay engaged long term.

 You also want to pay attention to your recurring users of your company’s employee advocacy program.
-They can fuel the strategy and also help you put on any fires that may negatively impact your results.
+They can fuel the strategy and also help you put out any fires that may negatively impact your results.

 A great user metric to pull is the number of articles shared per employee.
 You can find the average per week, month, quarter, and year (if your program has been running awhile).
 Another part to that, is how often are employees suggesting content or engaging in others.

 Here are some other user metrics you want to pay attention to: